 Not using Pinterest

 Pinterest is one of the best ways for bloggers to get their content out there.
 Why?
 Because next to Google it is one of the most used forms of search in existence today.
 People are desperate for the content that you have to offer – they just want it to be easy for them to find it.
-I know for a lot of people the prospect of starting afresh on a new platform can be daunting but once you get the hang of it that’s you set.

 Not talking about where you live